Chapter 9.04

 Section 510.1 is amended to read as follows:

-510.1 Emergency responder radio coverage in new buildings.
+510.1 Emergency Responder Communications Enhancement Systems in New Buildings.
 Approved in-building, two-way emergency responder communication coverage for emergency responders shall be provided in all new buildings.
-In-building, two way emergency responder communication coverage within the building shall be based on the existing coverage levels of the public safety communication systems utilized by the jurisdiction, measured at the exterior of the building.
+In-building, two way emergency responder communication coverage within the building shall be based on the existing coverage levels of the public safety communication systems utilized by the City, measured at the exterior of the building.
 This section shall not require improvement of the existing public safety communication systems.
 The emergency responder radio coverage system shall comply with the requirements of the Orange County Sheriff’s Department, Communications and Technology Division, and where the functionality of performance requirements in the California Fire Code are more stringent, this code.

 Section 510.4.2.2 is amended to read as follows: